 Students will work on their own or as a group depending on the unit.

-- What the character wants above all else
+- Determine what this character wants above all else.

 - Unit 6: Literary Devices and figurative language

 - Practice using the most common figurative language and literary devices such as irony, foreshadowing, metaphors and similes.

 - Unit 7: The Short Story - Midterm

 - Using everything we learned so far, create a short story!
 All stories will be compiled to make a mini anthology.

 - Read poems.
 Discuss.

 - Unit 9: An ode!

 - Write an Ode to an inanimate object